Deep Dive

 3. Tokenomics & Utility

-The $LA token is the economic engine of the network.
-Its design follows a simple principle: proof demand = token demand (CoinMarketCap).
-Clients use $LA to pay fees for proof generation.
-Provers (network operators) must stake $LA as collateral to participate in auctions for proof-generation tasks, ensuring network liveness and honest behavior.
-Stakers can delegate their tokens to provers to earn a share of the proof-generation rewards.
-This work-based model aims to directly tie the token's value to the utility and activity of the Lagrange network.
+The LA token is the economic engine of the network, following a "proof demand = token demand" model.
+Clients use LA to pay for proof generation services.
+Provers must stake LA as collateral to participate, ensuring network reliability and facing penalties for poor performance.
+Token holders can delegate their stake to provers to earn a share of the proof generation fees, aligning incentives across the ecosystem.

 Conclusion